H. Vogemann: History

-This move put the fledgling company in direct competition with Hamburg Amerika-Linie (HAL), known today as Hapag-Lloyd, which was at the time the largest shipping company in the world.
+This move put the fledgling company in direct competition with Hamburg America Line (HAPAG), which was at the time the largest shipping company in the world.
 Vogemann time-chartered several 10,000 to 12,000-ton tweendeckers to compete in this market.
-The company was competitive enough that by 1902, H.A.L. started to pay H. Vogelmann to stay out of the North Atlantic market. this compensation was paid until the start World War I.
+The company was competitive enough that by 1902, HAPAG started to pay H. Vogelmann to stay out of the North Atlantic market.
+This compensation was paid until the start World War I.

 World War I brought the company close to ruin.
 The first blow was that it lost all of its ships early on.
-Then, when the United States entered the war in 1917, Vogemann could no longer conduct business in the U.S. and had to close its offices in New York, Savannah, New Orleans and Norfolk.
-After the war, Vogemann was able to re-enter the U.S. market and rebuild its fleet.
+Then, when the United States entered the war in 1917, Vogemann could no longer trade in the US and had to close its offices in New York, Savannah, New Orleans and Norfolk.
+After the war, Vogemann was able to re-enter the US market and rebuild its fleet.
 Business with American concerns was particularly important due to the rampant post-war inflation in Germany.

 World War II caused the company similar severe problems.
-By 1942, the company had lost all its ships for the second time.
+By 1942 the company had lost all its ships for the second time.
 It was forced to close all its foreign branch offices by 1945.
 During the war, it was allowed to operate captured foreign ships, but at the end of the war, it was forced to give up all these vessels.